PayChan/bitcoin-payment-channels-taxonomy/bitcoin-payment-channels-taxonomy.md

 #### Opening the channel

-The Channel is opened with an anchor transaction, which is constructed and signed by Alice, and broadcast to the Bitcoin network.
+To open the channel, Alice constructs and sigs an anchor transaction and then broadcasts it to the Bitcoin network.
 The anchor transaction has a single TXO which can be spent either:

 1. with both Bob and Alice's signatures.
 This is the *spend* branch; or
 2. with Alice's signature after a channel expiration duration (eg 24 hours).
 This is the *refund* branch.

 ![Simple Channel - Funded](./Simple_Channel1.svg)

 Alice needs a refund branch to protect her funds from being stranded in the channel.
-This goes back to the fundamental *escape* property of channels - both parties must have an escape route to reclaim their funds at all times in the channel's existence.
+This is required for the fundamental *escape* property of channels - both parties must have an escape route to reclaim their funds at all times in the channel's existence.
 If the anchor transaction didn't have a refund branch and was just a 2-of-2 multisig, then Alice wouldn't have an escape route.

-This is a problem because without an escape route, Alice's funds could become stranded or held to ransom inside the channel.
+Without an escape route Alice's funds could become stranded or held to ransom inside the channel.
 If Bob stops responding to Alice's messages (either inadvertently or maliciously), Alice would have no way to get her funds back.
 A malicious Bob might hold Alice's funds to ransom and only agree to unlock the multisig TXO in return for a ransom fee.

 The locking script is as follows: